nvim-telescope/telescope-file-browser.nvim/README.md

 | `<C-w>/w`        | Go to current working directory                      |
 | `<A-e>/--`       | Toggle all entires ignoring `./` and `../`           |

-Copying and moving files first requires you to multi-select your files and folders and then moving to the target directory to copy and move the selections to (cf. [demo](#demo)).
+Copying and moving files typically requires you to multi-select your files and folders and then moving to the target directory to copy and move the selections to (cf. [demo](#demo)).

 Renaming multi-selected files or folders launches batch renaming, which enables to user to rename or move multiple files at once, as moving files is analogous to renaming the file. **Warning:** Batch renaming or moving files with path inter-dependencies are not resolved!
 For instance, moving a folder somewhere while moving another file into the original folder in later order with fail.

 As a tip: you can use telescope's `which_key` action mapped by default to `<C-/>` and `?` in insert and normal mode, respectively, to inspect the mappings attached to the picker from within telescope.